“For do I now persuade men, or God? Or do I seek to please men? For if I still pleased men, I would not be a bondservant of Christ“

 For if I still

-Before Paul came to Christ, he was in the business of pleasing men.
+Paul was in the business of pleasing people before he came to Christ.
 He now no longer seeks to be popular among men.
-He no longer courts popularity with people.
+He no longer courts popularity with others.

 The “if” clause expects a negative answer: “I don’t seek to pander to men.
 On the contrary, I curry God’s favor in my message.”
 Paul does not compromise his message to please men.

-Those who court popularity at the expense of truth will forfeit the message of Christ, the message of grace.
+Those who court popularity at the expense of truth will forfeit the message of Christ, the gospel of grace.

 “But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts” (1 Thessalonians 2:4).